 Seller: CitiRetail, Stevenage, United Kingdom

 Hardcover.
 Condition: new.
 Hardcover.
 This two-volume work bridges the gap between introductory expositions of logic or set theory on one hand, and the research literature on the other.
 It can be used as a text in an advanced undergraduate or beginning graduate course in mathematics, computer science, or philosophy.
 The volumes are written in a user-friendly conversational lecture style that makes them equally effective for self-study or class use.
 Volume I includes formal proof techniques, a section on applications of compactness (including nonstandard analysis), a generous dose of computability and its relation to the incompleteness phenomenon, and the first presentation of a complete proof of Godel's 2nd incompleteness since Hilbert and Bernay's Grundlagen theorem.
 This work includes formal proof techniques, a section on applications of compactness, a generous dose of computability and its relation to the incompleteness phenomenon, and the first presentation of a complete proof of Godel's 2nd incompleteness since Hilbert and Bernay's Grundlagen theorem.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Seller Inventory # 9780521753739

 Quantity: 1 available